george-haddad/bitcoin-price-index/README.md

 [![CircleCI](https://circleci.com/gh/george-haddad/bitcoin-price-index.svg?style=svg&circle-token=0b1efe1fc35a948ab400417b6b3f3a7c1c5c1a98)](https://circleci.com/gh/george-haddad/bitcoin-price-index) [![Netlify Status](https://api.netlify.com/api/v1/badges/92e02947-8a90-4491-a881-b469232e8554/deploy-status)](https://app.netlify.com/sites/peaceful-kepler-549198/deploys)

+This project was made to demonstarte automated performance and security testing.
+Using an existing react application like Bitcoin-Price-Index and strapping a barrage of automated tests to it.
+Below are the types of tests are are done;

+- Lint tests using `eslint`
+- Performance tests using `sitespeed.io`
+  - Full barrage of sitespeed.io tests
+  - Network emulated tests (Native, 3G, 3G-fast)
+  - Runs against a performance budget
+- SSL Security tests using `sslyze`
+- Web Application tests using `ZAP`
+  - Running OWASP's ZAP to actively attack the app and return results
+- App is automatically deployed on `netlify` for each pull request

+All tests return results and are run through some `jest` tests to see if they pass or fail our expectations.
+Also have taken the liberty to dockerize the app in an nginx docker where the barrage of performance and security tests can be run against locally.
+The main goal of this repo was to demonstrate all this in a CI environment and to run all these tests on every Push to a Pull Request.

+## Continue with the original readme below

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>